alexsligar/udacity-blockchain-project-4/README.md

   }
 ]
 ```
-404 Not Found: If the wallet address was invalid
+400 Bad Request: If the wallet address was invalid

 ## Built With
 This project was built using [HapiJs](https://hapijs.com/).